ChollatisP/Ankylosaurus-Robot-Using-CPG/README.md

 ## Description

-The goal of this Mini-Project is to create a robot that inspired by Ankylosuarus and using Central Pattern Generator (CPG), VRNs and also Virtual Hormones to simulate nervous system in living things.
+The goal of this Mini-Project is to design and develop a robotic system inspired by the Ankylosaurus, an armored dinosaur.
+This robot will utilize a Central Pattern Generator (CPG), Virtual Rhythmic Networks (VRNs), and Virtual Hormones to simulate the complex behaviors and nervous system found in living organisms.

 ## Table of Content